serge-p/salt-elastic-aws/README.md

  export AWS_SECRET_KEY=XXXXXXXXXXXXXXXXXXXX
 ```

-3. for ec2 auto-discovery, we need to create a new role in IAM from AWS console with name $IAM_ROLE
+3. for ec2 auto-discovery, we need to create a new role in IAM from AWS console with name `es-role`  and associate it with following IAM policy:
-and alos following policy

 ```json